conorliv/trenja/README.md

 One underlying assumption is that one should study the kanji that are used most often by real live Japanese people because those are the kanji one will see the most often.

+Definition of Domain Objects

+Kanji
+A kanji character, stored together with its count.
+I.e. the number of times it has been detected.

+Source
+A potential source for more kanji data.
+For example, it could be a Twitter account that tends to generate tweets that contain kanji.